 If we are willing to spend more for expensive shoes and clothing, items that go over our skin then why are we not willing to spend more for what goes on and into our skin?

-natural honey oat soap; saponified cold pressed olive, coconut, organic palm, sunflower, and castor oils, distilled water, wild honey, goat milk, organic oats, and sea salt.
+Here are the ingredients of a bar of natural honey oat soap; saponified cold pressed olive, coconut, organic palm, sunflower, and castor oils, distilled water, wild honey, goat milk, organic oats, and sea salt.

 Here are the ingredients of a commercial bar of soap as it's stated on the box; soap (sodium tallowate, sodium cocate, and/or sodium palm kernelate), water, hydrogenated tallow acid (skin conditioner), coconut acid, glycerin (skin conditioner), fragrance, sodium chloride, pentasodium pentetate, pentaerythrityl tetra-di-t-butyl hydroxhydrocinnamate, titanium dioxide, d&c green no. 8, fd&c green no. 3.

 Which one would or should you use, only you can decide.
-For help in trying to figure out the safety of products whether they are natural or not go to the
+For help in trying to figure out the safety of products whether they are natural or not go to the Skin Deep Cosmetic Safety Database.

 0 comments: